 @Jonny Roams

 Astrophotography can be challenging, but with the right techniques, you can capture stunning images of the night sky.
 In this post, we cover 3 pro tips for shooting the Milky Way, from choosing the right gear to mastering composition.
-Whether you’re just starting out or looking to improve your shots, these tips will help you get the most out of your astrophotography sessions.
+Whether you’re just starting out or looking to improve your shots, these tips for astrophotography will help you get the most out of your sessions and elevate your night-sky images.

 TIP 1: USE A WIDE LENS